flyinglightspeck/SwarMer/README.md

 # SwarMer

 This repository contains MATLAB simulation and a Python implementation of SwarMer, a decentralized localization algorithm.
-A short version of the paper is available [here](https://www.holodecks.quest/_files/ugd/fb2888_f3e51e31182f4cd9b61204547b6b89f3.pdf?index=true).
-A longer and more complete version is available on [here](https://arxiv.org/pdf/2312.04571).
+A short version of the paper describing these implementations is available [here](https://www.holodecks.quest/_files/ugd/fb2888_f3e51e31182f4cd9b61204547b6b89f3.pdf?index=true).
+A longer and more complete version is available on [arXiv](https://arxiv.org/pdf/2312.04571).

 Authors:  Hamed Alimohammadzadeh(halimoha@usc.edu) and Shahram Ghandeharizadeh (shahram@usc.edu)